 If you want to obsess about something then obsess about learning everything you can about the body of water you’re fishing or learning how to find and catch shad.

 Rigging For Winter Catfishing

 There’s a variety of catfish rigs for catching Blue Catfish.
-Choosing the right rig is based in the technique used, target depth and location the fish are holding in the water column.
+Choosing the right rig is based on the technique used, target depth, and location the fish are holding in the water column.

 I suggest using a Santee Rig and Slip Sinker Rig when rigging for winter Blue Catfish.
 These are both very simple and effective catfish rigs and among the most popular when fishing on anchor or drift fishing.

 I rarely have a need to use anything other than these rigs during the colder months.
 They’re not limited to the winter though because they work great for catching Blue Catfish all year long.